shinken-solutions/shinken/doc/source/07_advanced/distributed.rst

 -----------------------------------------------------

 When all relation packs are created, the Arbiter aggregates them into N configurations if the administrator has defined N active schedulers (no spares).
 Packs are aggregated into configurations (it's like "Big packs").
 The dispatch looks at the weight property of schedulers: the higher weight a scheduler has, the more packs it will have.
-This can be shown in the folowing picture :
+This can be shown in the following picture :

 .. image:: /_static/images///official/images/pack-agregation.png